atlas604/deep-reinforcement-learning/p3_collab-compet/Report.md

 In this implementation, I apply the same DDPG model architecture used in the previous project(Continuous Control).
 Since the model was already adjusted to collect the data multiple agents simultaneously, it was a perfect starting point for this project.

-Surprisingly, the model was able to be solve the environment in 943 episodes with no adjustments.
+Evidently, the model was able to be solve the environment in 943 episodes with no adjustments.

 ![Attempt 1](./img/attempt01.png)